ArnoVdH/photoblog/content/blog/2019/childfree.md

 ## Critiques

 In the course of the last decade, I've heard a lot of different arguments for having children.
 Or rather: against not having them.
+I've heard them all.
 People seem to take the issue very personally and react fiercely when confronted by it.
 As do I, but in the other direction, to be honest.
 It's kind of my thing.

 > You're selfish (for denying a child's existence).